alexhagge128/ember-messenger/README.md

 # Messenger

 This is a bare-bones instant messenger application built for week3 of Ember in our JavaScript Course at Epicodus.
-Styling and further functionality will be implemented later!
+Minimal styling, computed properties, a custom helper and service has been added.

+Issues: Moment/computed sort could not be implemented on the question model.
+There is a slight issue with the fixed footers.
+Other than that everthing functions fine.

 ## Prerequisites